 The name ‘DAUGHTER’ represents the relationship between father, daughter and granddaughter.

-The cafe is a relaxed friendly atmosphere where families and dogs are very welcome and well accommodated.
+The cafe is one of the more relaxed coffee shops in York, with a friendly atmosphere where families and dogs are very welcome and well accommodated.
 The perfect place to visit if you are exploring York with kids.
 The food is simple and fresh, and proudly made from locally sourced produce.
 Don’t forget to leave room for one of the homemade cakes which are all made in-house daily.

 Hands down, Plush Cafe is the most instagramable location in York.
 This independent cafe is located on Stonegate which is right in the city center and is home to many shops and pubs.
 At Plush Cafe you will find three different themed dining rooms – the Garden Room with its flower walls and swing seats, the Art Deco-inspired Neon Room, and the luxurious, floor cushion-filled Bohemian Room.

 Expect to find over-the-top cakes and an Instagram-worthy food menu.
 They have thought of everyone when creating the menu and offer vegan, vegetarian and gluten-free options too!
 For the full experience, make sure you pair your food with a Plush colourful latte!

 And we can’t forget the Plush boutique store located on the ground floor.
 Pick yourself up some cute and unusual trinkets before you leave.